Most glossary items are related to mental and postpartum health.

 BABY BLUES: A short-term depression right after childbirth.

-BIPOLAR II: A mental condition characterized by extreme mood swings.
+BIPOLAR II (BIPOLAR DEPRESSIVE DISORDER): A mental condition characterized by extreme mood swings.

 Intense mania and long depressive episodes can indicate Bipolar II.
 Bipolar II is not a milder form of bipolar I, but a separate condition.